libp2p/rust-libp2p/ROADMAP.md

 QUIC has been on the roadmap for a long time.
 It enables various performance improvements as well as higher hole punching success rates.
-We are close to finishing a first version with https://github.com/libp2p/rust-libp2p/pull/2289 and will improve from there.
+We are close to finishing a first version with https://github.com/libp2p/rust-libp2p/pull/2289.
+We will improve from there.
 See tracking issue https://github.com/libp2p/rust-libp2p/issues/2883.

 ## WebRTC support (browser-to-server)